ridsb/spyne_ai_assessment/README.md

 DATABASE_URL=your-database-url
 API_KEY=your-api-key
 SECRET_KEY=your-secret-key
-PORT=your-preferred-port (optional, default to 3000 or 5000)
+PORT=your-preferred-port (optional, default to 5000)
 ```

 If your app doesn’t require a `.env` file, you can set the environment variables directly.